 To Make the Crispy Waffles:

 - Preheat the oven to 200 degrees.
 Place a cooling rack on top of a baking sheet and place it in the oven.
 In a large bowl, whisk together the dry ingredients: all-purpose flour, corn starch, salt, baking powder and baking soda.

 - In a large measuring cup, whisk the wet ingredients together.
 Pour the wet mixture into the dry ingredients and mix until just combined.
 Set aside.

 - In another bowl, using a hand-mixer, beat the egg whites until foamy.
-Add the sugar and continue beating until stiff, glossy peaks form.
+Add the sugar and continue beating until medium, glossy peaks form.
 Fold the egg whites into the batter until just combined.